Reprinted from Chris Mittelstaedt’s column Eureka on Inc.com

 What the critics will say

 This is a very complicated topic and there are many who say that trying to compare profit earned in an operating business versus capital earned through investments that qualify for capital gains is like comparing apples to oranges.
-In my business I compare apples to oranges all day and both are fruit.
-To me capital is capital when it comes to growth and if one form gets preferential tax treatment and creates a competitive advantage, then it should be on the table for discussion.
+In my business, I compare apples to oranges all day and both are fruit.
+To me, capital is capital when it comes to growth and if one form gets preferential tax treatment and creates a competitive advantage, then it should be on the table for discussion.

 American innovation is well served by a boot-strapped, independent, do-it-yourself ethic.
 A growth-focused economy needs transparency and, at its core, the knowledge that no matter who you are, you can expect the same fair treatment everyone else has.
 While it seems that those who classify themselves as “job creators,” place capital gains somewhere between a right and self-evident truth, there are everyday business owners and working folks hoping to start businesses that don’t benefit from the investment advantage given to others.

-Whether you agree with lower or higher taxes, a flat tax or a progressive system, VAT tax or something different all together, the fact that those who strive to grow our economy from the ground up are given higher hurdles than those who generally have greater access to capital to begin with is a policy that chokes the formative roots of American Capitalism.
-I'd like to see taxes become at least a neutral factor in competition so that entrepreneurs are not at a disadvantage when they self-fund the growth of their businesses.
+Whether you agree with lower or higher taxes, a flat tax or a progressive system, VAT tax or something different altogether, the fact that those who strive to grow our economy from the ground up are given higher hurdles than those who generally have greater access to capital, to begin with is a policy that chokes the formative roots of American Capitalism.
+I’d like to see taxes become at least a neutral factor in competition so that entrepreneurs are not at a disadvantage when they self-fund the growth of their businesses.